 Passion Beyond Reason (with the likes of My Troubles With Women, Gemma Bovery, Lost Girls, Butterscotch)

-The book covers a huge scope, mentioning over 150 books, and finds a balance between being too academic and being engaging and informative.
+The book covers a huge scope, mentioning more than 150 books, and finds a balance between being too academic and being engaging and informative.
 Gravett does a good job of explaining the attributes of his choices, which are an interesting selection.
-Sometimes, the choices of individual pages doesn’t do justice to the book he is effectively pimping, but this could be to do with my tastes in art – some of the choices I find rather unattractive.
-He understands what the value of each book and conveys that with perceptive prose.
+Sometimes, the choices of individual pages doesn’t do justice to the book he is highlighting, but this could be to do with my tastes in art – some of the choices I find rather unattractive.
+He understands the value of each book and conveys that with perceptive prose.
 He covers a lot of types of comics – autobiography, historical, crime, futuristic, erotic and superhero – and he provides a thorough grounding in what is available (even if perhaps he does tend towards the literary end of the market – he is trying to convert the sophisticates).

-As someone who reads comics (although not the full depth listed here), I’m not sure if this book does the best job of highlighting what it is about graphic novels have to offer – the reviews he lists on the page about the book suggest that novices to the field feel it does a good job; however, it is the best I’ve seen so far, and comics can do with all the help it can get.
+As someone who reads comic books (although not the full depth listed here), I’m not sure if this book does the best job of highlighting what it is graphic novels have to offer – the reviews he lists on the page about the book suggest that novices to the field feel it does a good job; however, it is the best I’ve seen so far, and comics can do with all the help it can get.
 Whether or not it will work on people after Watchmen is another matter …